DevvitIO/Lanflix/docs/RUN_PROJECT.md

 ```

 ## Prerequisites
 To run this project you are required to install [nodejs](https://nodejs.org/en/) which comes with the package manager [npm](https://www.npmjs.com/).
 Nodejs is a javascript runtime environment that allows developers to run javascript outside of the browser and access native OS features.
 NPM provides a way to install and manage 3rd party code we use in the project.
+You also need to install MongoDB \[[Community Server](https://www.mongodb.com/download-center?ct=false#community), [Install](https://docs.mongodb.com/manual/administration/install-community/)\]

 ## Install and Run
+1. Start Local MongoDB server
 1. Clone or fork the project
 2. cd Lanflix
 3. npm install